-Currently there is no efficient way for the city to gather its arts expenditures to monitor their growth over time, or to align investment with cultural priorities.
+The City should monitor arts expenditures and their growth over time, or to make sure to align investment with cultural priorities.
 In addition, the city makes capital and/or maintenance investments in libraries, park facilities and grounds, the zoo, street amenities, public art works, the Overture Center, Monona Terrace, and certain neighborhood and community facilities.